Submission guidelines

 For transliteration into Serbian and Macedonian Cyrillic, please see: http://www.lexilogos.com/keyboard/serbian_conversion.htm

-Please note that all names in Greek should be transliterated into Latin.
+Please note that all Greek names should be transliterated into the Latin alphabet.

 Resources

-The used interviews, private and/or public archival materials, records, albums, catalogues, etc., that have been in-text footnoted, shall be listed here.
-The abbreviations shall be deciphered, transliterated and enclosed within square brackets [ ], If certain institutions have websites in English, the official name of the institution should be written in English and its link provided:
+The used interviews, private and/or public archival materials, records, albums, catalogues, etc., shall be listed here.
+The abbreviations shall be spelt out in full, transliterated (if needed) and enclosed within square brackets [ ].

 Literature

-Here the cited monographs, books and collections are listed in alphabetical order according to the surnames of the authors.
+Here, the cited monographs, books, and collections are listed in alphabetical order by authors’ surnames.

-Books in Latin letters: Parkinson (1996): Parkinson, David.
+Books in the Latin alphabet: Parkinson (1996): Parkinson, David.
 History of Film.
 New York.

 In-text citation: (Parkinson 1996: 44).